VS-W/genshin-team-randomizer/README.md

+# Genshin Impact Team Randomizer
+Yet another randomizer for Genshin Impact teams.
+Create multiple teams without repeated characters with a host of available filters/restrictions, generate a target (boss, domain, etc.) for each team, create co-op overworld teams (i.e. with duplicate characters on a single team), and restrict what weapons you're allowed to use.

 ### Usage:
 Uncheck any characters you don't have or specifically don't want to include in the pool of possible characters.
 Choose a type of team to generate, and optionally a target to use that team against.
 For filtering purposes, choose whether or not the Traveler should be associated with the region from where they obtained their elements (e.g. Anemo Traveler = Mondstadt, Geo Traveler = Liyue).